 Less than two weeks later, the backdoor assaults on DACA that had been telegraphed in the February LA Times piece began:

-Hardline anti-immigrant crusaders are moving ahead with their plans to pursue restrictionist policies and are similarly driving the anti-DACA campaign:
+Hardline anti-immigrant crusaders moved ahead with their plans to pursue restrictionist policies and have similarly been driving the anti-Dreamer campaign:

-This is an assault by the anti-immigrant lobby inside and out of the White House that puts the nearly 800,000 DACA recipients under imminent threat.
+This is an assault by the anti-immigrant lobby inside and out of the White House that has put nearly 800,000 DACA recipients under imminent threat.